Riley Greene Preview, Player Props: Tigers vs. Astros

-Riley Greene -- with an on-base percentage of .250 in his past 10 games, 105 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Houston Astros, with Framber Valdez on the mound, on August 25 at 6:40 PM ET.
+On Saturday, Riley Greene (.225 on-base percentage in past 10 games, 129 points below season-long percentage) and the Detroit Tigers play the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 6:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Cubs.
+He had a hitless showing in his last game (0-for-3) against the Astros.

 Riley Greene Game Info & Props vs. the Astros